jeffreyjlove/jeffreyjlove.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: user
+permalink: /
 order: 1
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 # Jeffrey J Love

-I am an MPhil Candidate in International Relations at the University of Oxford.
+I am an DPhil Candidate in International Relations at the University of Oxford.
 I use large language models and natural language processing techniques to investigate the effects of sanctions and economic statecraft.
-My thesis is supervised by Dr Ranjit Lall.
+My thesis is supervised by Professor Krzysztof Pelc.

 I hold a BSc in International Relations from the London School of Economics.
 I wrote my undergraduate dissertation, "Nationalization as a Strategy to Resist Economic Sanctions," on the political and economic methods that leaders use to counteract sanctions under the supervision of Dr Nikhil Kalyanpur.